British Rail Class 221: Formation and passenger facilities

 The trains have been criticised for providing insufficient space for luggage and bicycles.
 Also, because the units are designed to tilt, the carriages have a tapered profile that narrows towards roof level, resulting in a less spacious interior than the conventional carriages they replaced.

 The formation and capacity of each unit depends on the operator.

 Operations

 All units are owned by Beacon Rail, after they were purchased from Voyager Rail Leasing, a consortium of Lloyds Banking Group and Angel Trains.
 They are leased to the train operating companies.

-On their introduction in 2002, Virgin Trains was the operator of all Class 221s, which it used on CrossCountry and West Coast Main Line services as well as on the North Wales Coast line.
+On their introduction in 2002, Virgin Trains was the operator of all Class 221 units, which it used on CrossCountry and West Coast Main Line services as well as on the North Wales Coast line.

-With the decision to transfer those CrossCountry services that operated via the West Coast Main Line to the InterCity West Coast franchise at the same time as the former franchise was relet, on 11 November 2007 the fleet was split.
-Virgin West Coast were allocated 221101-221118 and 221142-221144 while CrossCountry gained 221119-221141.
-However while CrossCountry overhauled five High Speed Train sets, 221114-221118 were subleased for a 12-month period.
+With the decision to transfer those CrossCountry services that operated via the West Coast Main Line to the InterCity West Coast franchise at the same time as the former franchise was re-let, on 11 November 2007 the fleet was split.
+Virgin West Coast were allocated 221101-221118 and 221142-221144, while CrossCountry gained 221119-221141.
+However, while CrossCountry was overhauling five High Speed Train sets, 221114-221118 were subleased to CrossCountry for 12 months.

+Avanti West Coast

+Avanti West Coast used the Class 221 units primarily between London Euston, Chester, Wrexham and North Wales.
+They were also used by a declining number of London Euston to West Midlands services.

+The trains on the North Wales route sometimes operated as double units for all or part of the journey.
+They ran from London Euston and terminated at any of Chester, Holyhead or Wrexham.